tiredboffin/tiredboffin.github.io/index.md

 If you don't know how to find the firmware for your model or how to extract it safely from EEPROM, that's a good sign you should pick a different, better-supported camera for your reversing project.

 Reversing many Fujifilm-branded ODM models originally designed by vendors like Sanyo, Zoran, Altek, Fujitsu, etc. is, strictly speaking, not really about "true" Fujifilm -- typically the designs or camera modules were shared across multiple camera brands, especially in the low-end segment.
 Some progress from other brands reversing efforts can apply to Fujifilm models, but those ODM cameras are mostly low-end point-and-shoots and are often low-value targets for reversing.
-This is mostly dead-end but see for e.g this [note](https://chdk.setepontos.com/index.php?topic=6484.msg87768#msg87768) on Altek based Fujiflm cameras.
+This is mostly dead-end but see for e.g this [note on chdk forum](https://chdk.setepontos.com/index.php?topic=6484.msg87768#msg87768) on Altek based Fujiflm cameras.

 The possible exception is recent ODM models such as the XA3+ and XT100+.
-There have been [initial steps](https://github.com/ddimensia/yi_4k_hacks) on the "LENGTH=" file-format reversing (see [also](https://dashcamtalk.com/forum/forums/yi-action-camera.153/), but for Fujifilm work so far hasn't gone much beyond basic unpacking.
+There have been [initial steps](https://github.com/ddimensia/yi_4k_hacks) on the "LENGTH=" file-format reversing (see [also](https://dashcamtalk.com/forum/forums/yi-action-camera.153/)), but for Fujifilm work so far hasn't gone much beyond basic unpacking.

 # Where things stand